 Benefits: Knowing that you’re going to spend at least 10 minutes in front of your bathroom mirror first thing in the morning and last thing at night, let this time be more reflective about what you love about yourself, what your goals are for the future, and who you want to be rather than what you want to look like.
 You may be surprised at how this simple reminder on your mirror shifts the quality of the intimate time you spend with your body in the bathroom.

 Directions: Find a physical activity you enjoy; this activity could be as simple as going for a walk or a bike ride, or as involved as taking a class like yoga or weight lifting at the gym.
 Participate in this activity for at least 30 minutes three times a week.
 Take another 20 minutes before bed to do some deep stretches, such as these.

-Benefits: This is not about losing weight.
-This is about getting out of your head and getting into your body, lifting your mood, and boosting your energy.
-This physical activity should feel like the reset button you push when wedding and job stress is overloading your mind.
+Benefits: This is not about losing weight—this is about getting out of your head and getting into your body, lifting your mood, and boosting your energy.
+This physical activity should feel like the reset button you push when wedding and job stress are overloading your mind.
 It’s a gift, not a punishment.
 While it’s easy to think you don’t have time for physical activity, try scheduling it on your calendar and making it a priority; it is essential to your sense of well-being and balance.